mbecker20/komodo/docsite/docs/permissioning.md

  3. **Execute**.
 This level will allow the user to execute actions on the resource, like send a build command or trigger a redeploy.
 The user will still be blocked from updating configuration on the resource.

- 4. **Update**.
+ 4. **Write**.
 The user has full access to the resource, they can execute any actions, update the configuration, and delete the resource.

 ## Administration